ordinals/ord/ROADMAP.md

 Features
 --------

-1. Ordinal Wallet MVP
+- Collecting and Trading
   - [x] Users can list rare ordinals in their UTXOs
   - [ ] Users can send and receive specific ordinals
+  - [ ] Users can buy and sell ordinals P2P in a Discord channel
+  - [ ] Users can buy and sell ordinals via a trusted OTC desk
+  - [ ] Users can buy and sell ordinals using trustless offers
+  - [ ] Trustless offers can be viewed on ord block explorers

-2. NFTs MVP
+- NFTs MVP
   - [ ] Users can mint NFTs
   - [ ] Users can view NFTs locally
   - [ ] Users can view NFTs on ord block explorers
   - [ ] Users can send and receive NFTs

-3. Trading
-   - [ ] Users can buy and sell ordinals P2P in a Discord channel
-   - [ ] Users can buy and sell ordinals via a trusted OTC desk
-   - [ ] Users can buy and sell ordinals using trustless offers
-   - [ ] Trustless offers can be viewed on ord block explorers

 Community
 ---------